OsloMet-OceanLab/underwater_event_dataset/Docs/installation.md

 sudo apt update && sudo apt install balena-etcher-electron -y balena-etcher-electron
 ```

-Insert the SD-Card back into the ROV.
+Return the SD-Card to the Raspberry Pi and boot.
-Basic instructions for the BlueROV2 can be found at [Blue Robotics](https://docs.bluerobotics.com/ardusub-zola/software/onboard/BlueOS-1.1/getting-started/)
+Basic instructions for accessing the BlueOS interface can be found at [Blue Robotics](https://docs.bluerobotics.com/ardusub-zola/software/onboard/BlueOS-1.1/getting-started/)

 ### Setting up additional streams from BlueROV2
 Mavlink messages: